Visiting the Val d'Orcia

 Read full article "Palazzo Piccolomini in Pienza" Visit Palazzo Piccolomini's website

 In Pienza, we highly recommend visiting Palazzo Piccolomini, the first example of Renaissance architecture.
 With its terrace and hanging garden, you'll enjoy an incredible view of the surrounding Val d'Orcia landscape.

 Read full article "Visiting Pienza"

-The Renaissance city of Pienza is a must see destination in Valdorcia.
+The Renaissance city of Pienza is a must-see destination in the Valdorcia.
 What to see?
-The beautiful hilltop town in southern Tuscany is small, here is our list of what to see and do.
+The beautiful hilltop town in southern Tuscany is small, here is our list of what you should see and do while in Pienza.

 Read full article "San Quirico d’Orcia"

 Spending a day in the Val d’Orcia?
 We highly recommend enjoying a lunch or dinner here as you explore the small medieval town near Pienza.
 Take time to also stop outside of the town to enjoy breathtaking views of the Tuscan landscape.

 This beautiful rural home, recently renovated, offers five fully equipped apartments.
 Large swimming pool, all modern amenities and a panoramic view of the wonderful landscape of the Crete Senesi for a fantastic vacation.

 Don’t miss the magnificent Montalcino, the city of the great Brunello wine, on your vacation to Tuscany.
 Here are our suggestions on what to see and do in Montalcino.

 Read full article "Podere Cunina" Go to www.agriturismopoderecunina.com